 Nicola Giannini is a Sound Artist and an Electroacoustic Music Composer.
+His practice focuses on acousmatic and live immersive music.
 He is interested in sounds that evoke physical materials and living organisms.
-His practice focuses on acousmatic multi-channel composition and live performance.

 In July 2017 he has been a guest composer at the EMS in Stockholm.
 He played at the Toronto International Electroacoustic Symposium, at the SoundsLikeThis in Leeds, at the TEDxLondon, at the Serge Postgraduate Conference in Aberdeen, at the Palazzo Strozzi Museum in Florence, and at Sound Spaces Festival in Malmö.

-His acousmatic music was played at the New York City Electroacoustic Music Festival, at the Sound-Image Colloquium at the University of Greenwich, at Electroacoustic Music International Exhibition in Mexico, and at Sound Thought Festival in Glasgow.
+His acousmatic music was played at the New York City Electroacoustic Music Festival, at the Sound-Image Colloquium at the University of Greenwich, at Electroacoustic Music International Exhibition in Mexico, and at Sound Thought Festival in Glasgow, at the Audior Concert in Milan, Italy.
 His acousmatic piece “For Hannah” was chosen as finalist at the International composition competition Città di Udine 2018 and it was performed at the festival “Contemporanea”.

-Nicola has a master degree in Electroacoustic Composition with the honourable mention from the Conservatory of Florence.
-From September 2018 Nicola is a PhD candidate at the Université de Montréal, under the supervision of the Professor and Composer Robert Normandeau.
-Nicola also joined the Groupe de Recherche en Immersion Spatiale (GRIS) as research assistant.
+Nicola has a master degree in Electroacoustic Composition from the Conservatory of Florence, with honourable mention.
+From September 2018 Nicola is a doctoral student (D.Mus) at the Université de Montréal, under the supervision of the Professor and Composer Robert Normandeau.
+He also joined the Groupe de Recherche en Immersion Spatiale (GRIS) as research assistant.

 - Artistic Residencies